UNH-CORE/RM2-tow-tank-results-paper/reviews/reviewer4-response.md

 >4.
 Virtual camber of blades is discussed in the results section, where it is suggested it plays a role in Re-convergence.
 Reference 9 is used here, which links to a data repository.
 The claims using this reference are therefore hard to verity.
 Is there an additional source to back this up?

+Thanks for catching this, as it was an incorrect reference.
+The text has been modified to reference the correct study.

 >5.
 Figure 10 shows power losses due to strut drag, both plotted as function of tip-speed ratio.
 Have you confirmed these losses collapse with TSR? i.e., for equal TSR but different combinations of U and $\omega$, do you get the same result?
 Similarly, how is TSR defined for a ‘stationary’ test?